 An examination of the philosophy and organizational patterns of the middle school, the unique learning characteristics of middle school students and the appropriate methods for teaching them.
-Fall of even-numbered years.
+Fall, Spring.

 3093.
 Language and Literacy.

 A study of emergent literacy, models, theories, and strategies of literacy instruction, including phonics and spelling.
 The field component of this class will provide the opportunity to apply the concepts and strategies studied.
 Fall.